pruby/minecraft_bot/README.md

 minecraft_bot
 =============
-Everything needed to update the bot is in the file: MinecraftBot Update Todo List.txt
+Everything needed to update the bot is in the file: Update Todo List.txt